Minimalist Living is Just a Tool, Use It Well For Happy Living

 It’s easy to ridicule our parents with their multiple sets of crockery and three-piece sofa suites, but they probably lived with far less in their 20s than we do in ours.

-The Internet is full of entire websites dedicated to minimalism but I find it slightly ironic that something so simple and straightforward as minimalism has numerous websites completely dedicated to living with less.
+The Internet is full of websites dedicated to minimalism, but I find it slightly ironic that something so simple as minimalism has numerous websites utterly dedicated to living with less.

 Can it be such a complex issue that it requires thousands of articles to comprehend?
 Most probably not, but I do enjoy reading them.

-I find it really humorous that somehow Apple products always seem to come up when discussing minimalism.
-We get shown “minimalist” flats with wooden floors and white floors and expensive minimalist furniture with an iMac or MacBook air thrown in for good cause.
+I find it humorous that Apple products always seem to come up when discussing minimalism.
+We get shown “minimalist” flats with wooden or white floors and expensive minimalist furniture, with an iMac or MacBook Air thrown in for a good cause.

 That’s hardly minimalist – a MacBook Air requires huge manufacturing facilities, R&D, and marketing.
 Yes, I am writing this from a MacBook Air, but I don’t claim that minimalism is the answer to everything.